radusofron/Licenta/README.md

 * to find the latest news
 * to check the weather forecast

-Also, the user can see some statistics about their travel activity.
+Also, the users can see some statistics about their travel activity.